KiHa 11

-The KiHa 11 (キハ11形) is a single-car diesel multiple unit (DMU) train type operated by Central Japan Railway Company (JR Central) and Tokai Transport Service Company (TKJ) on driver-only operated rural services in central Japan.
+The KiHa 11 (キハ11形) is a single-car diesel multiple unit (DMU) train type operated by Central Japan Railway Company (JR Central) and the JR Central Transport Service Company (TKJ) on driver-only operated rural services in central Japan.
 A total of 43 cars were built between 1989 and 1999, with the class divided into four sub-classes: KiHa 11-0, KiHa 11-100, KiHa 11-200, and KiHa 11-300.

 Build details

 The fleet build details are as follows.

 KiHa 11-0

 Ten KiHa 11-0 cars (KiHa 11-1–10) were delivered to Ise Depot from Niigata Tekkō (now Niigata Transys) between January and February 1989.

 KiHa 11-9 was withdrawn in 2007 due to accident damage.

 Interior

 Seating is arranged with 2+2 abreast transverse seating and longitudinal seating at the car ends.
 Seating capacity is 60, with a total capacity of 110 passengers.
 These cars are not equipped with toilets.